8 Cervical Cancer Myths and Facts You Need to Know

 There are many cervical cancer myths which results in a lot of confusion about the causes, treatment, and cervical cancer prevention.

-Here are 8 myths about cervical cancer.
+Here are 8 cervical cancer myths and facts

-Myth 1: You need a Pap test every year.
+- Myth: You need a Pap test every year.

 Fact: If your Pap test and HPV test are both normal then there is no need to get a Pap test every year.
 There are some cervical cancer guidelines for women who have gone for Pap and HPV test previously with normal test results: